VoMaiAnh/VoMaiAnh/README.md

 ## 👩‍💻 About Me

 Hi!
-I'm Mai Anh, a Vietnamese tech enthusiast working as an **AI Developer/Data Scientist** at Mediacore Solutions in Madrid.
+I'm Mai Anh, a Vietnamese tech enthusiast working as an **AI Developer/Data Scientist** at GPU Solutions from Madrid.
 I hold a **Master's degree in Data Science and Business Intelligence** from Universidad Complutense de Madrid (GPA: 8.86/10).
 I'm passionate about developing **LLM-powered web applications**, automating marketing dashboards, and deploying AI models on Azure.

 - 🔭 Currently working on: Web Apps and Chatbots with Large Language Models
 - 🌱 Learning: Advanced MLOps and AI deployment strategies